U.S. Army Corps of Engineers Transatlantic Division Commander Promoted to Brigadier General

+WINCHESTER, Va.- Col. William C. Hannan, Jr., U.S. Army Corps of Engineers Transatlantic Division commander, was promoted to the rank of Brigadier General during a ceremony here Jan.
+16.

-U.S. Army Lt.
-Gen. Scott A. Spellmon, 55th Chief of Engineers and Commanding General of the U.S. Army Corps of Engineers, administers the Oath of Office to U.S. Army Col. William C. Hannan, Jr., U.S. Army Corps of Engineers Transatlantic Division commander, during Hannan's promotion ceremony to Brigadier General, Jan.
-16, in Winchester, Virginia.
-(U.S. Army Photo by Maj.
-Jamia Odom, USACE Transatlantic Division public affairs office)
+Lt.
+Gen. Scott A. Spellmon, 55th Chief of Engineers and Commanding General of the U.S. Army Corps of Engineers, presided over the ceremony.

+“It’s truly an honor to recognize and advance our best engineer officers,” said Spellmon.
+“Colonel and soon-to-be-general Bill Hannan is certainly one of these.”

+Hannan thanked family members for their support.
+His wife Col. Sally Hannan, their children, and his father Bill, Sr. were in attendance along with numerous colleagues and family members attending virtually.

 |Date Taken: